Azazel: Christian commentators

-Origen ("Contra Celsum," vi.
+Origen ("Contra Celsum", vi.
 43) identifies Azazel with Satan.

 In Mandaeism

-Azazel is occasionally mentioned as Azaziʿil in Mandaean scriptures.
+Azazel is occasionally mentioned as Azaziʿil in Mandaean texts.
 In the Right Ginza, Azaziʿil is the name of an uthra (celestial being or angel).

 In Islam

 In Islam, Azazel appears in relation to the story of Harut and Marut, a pair of angels mentioned in the Quran.
-Although not explained by the Quran itself, Muslim exegetes, such as Al-Kalbi and Al-Tha`labi, usually linked the reason of their abode to a narration related to the Watchers known from 3 Enoch.
+Although not explained by the Quran itself, Muslim exegetes such as Hisham ibn al-Kalbi and Abu Ishaq al-Tha'labi usually linked the reason of their abode to a narration related to the Watchers known from 3 Enoch.
 Just as in 3 Enoch, angels complained about humans iniquity, whereupon God offered a test, that the angels might choose three among them to descend to earth, endowed with bodily desires, and prove that they would do better than humans under the same conditions.
 Accordingly, they choose Aza, Azzaya and Azazel.
 However, Azazel repented his decision and God allowed him to turn back to heaven.
 The other two angels failed the test and their names were changed to Harut and Marut.
 They ended up on earth, introducing men to illicit magic.

-Apocrypha
+Biblical Apocrypha

+In the first book of Enoch, Azazel is portrayed as one of the two hundred angels who, after descending to Earth in lust for human women, resided on Mount Hermon and fathered the giants, sometimes identified with Nephilim, prior to the Flood.
+Afterwards he corrupted humanity- by the reckoning of the author- by teaching men the art of crafting metal weapons and armour and women the means of beautifying themselves with hair dyes, face paints, and other cosmetics.
+His defeat came at the hand of Raphael who, on God's command, chained him to jagged rocks where he was to remain until the Day of Judgement.
+However, Jubilees 4:15 has an interpretation closer to Islam or Judaism.